SurajKande/python_packaging/README.md

 -------------

-For working with distributed packages, we need few Tools which are divided into the following two groups:
+For working with distributed packages, we need few tools which are divided into the following two groups:
 	- Tools for installing packages
 	- Tools for package creation and distribution.